anhaidgroup/active_matcher/examples/Cluster-Example.md

 ```
 In the above code snippet
 * Line 1 creates an FVGenerator object with the features previously created.
 * Line 2 creates a binary representation of the DataFrame 'cand' and stores it on disk.
 This is a memory optimization to avoid the large dataframes being kept in memory.
+Since we are using a cluster, each node will have its own disk.
+Each node will be responsible for saving its own partitions of 'cand'.
 * Line 3 creates a feature vector for each tuple pair in the cand set.
 * Line 4 ensures that fvs is the correct datatype (vector or array), fills in NaN values, and saves the feature vectors (fvs) in a column called 'features'.